jhossain3/jobs-cluster-dashboard/README.md

 trigger a pop up in the frontend to alert the user the auh limit is exceeded which is replaced by a persistent banner onclose

+Note: Parts of this project were developed with the assistance of GitHub Copilot and ChatGPT-5, which were used to help generate UI components (e.g., MUI) and streamline some utility functions.
+These tools accelerated the development process, but all generated code was reviewed, refined, and integrated manually.

 ## Limitations